In this article, we will look at the best workouts for overweight women who want to lose weight and improve their health and fitness.

-If you can’t bring yourself to work out in public, buying your own fitness equipment is the way to go.
+If you can’t bring yourself to work out in public and you don’t have a DVD player, buying your own fitness equipment is the way to go.
 There are numerous options to choose from including a treadmill, a rowing machine, an elliptical trainer, and a stationary bike.

 Whichever equipment you choose, start slowly and be consistent.
 Use the machine for five minutes, then take a rest.
 Repeat this once or twice.
 As you become fitter, extend the time you exercise and shorten your rest periods.
 Do this until you are training for at least thirty minutes non-stop, up to six days a week.

 Tai chi is another of the best workouts for overweight women and anyone looking for a relaxing workout.
-While it won’t burn as many calories as many other forms of exercise, it is an excellent starting point.
+While it won’t burn as many calories as a lot of other forms of exercise, it is an excellent starting point.
 The movements, which mimic those done in martial arts, are slow, gentle, and extremely low-impact.
 Regular workouts will strengthen your muscles and improve your balance.

 You can join a class or buy a Tai Chi DVD and work out at home.
-Beachbody’s Tai Cheng.
+One I like is Beachbody’s Tai Cheng which has overwhelmingly positive buyer feedback.
 (Click the previous link to read a review.)

-Weightlifting is one of the most effective workouts for overweight women wanting to trim down.
+Weightlifting is a very effective exercise for overweight women who want to trim down.
 If you lift weights three or four times a week, you will improve your muscle tone and lower your body fat.
 With more muscle and less fat, you will burn calories, even when you are inactive.

 You won’t have to use heavy weights to experience these benefits, and nor will you need to join a gym.
-Start with a pair of 3 to 5-pound dumbbells, doing bicep curls and triceps extensions to tone your arms and upper body.
+Start with a pair of 3 to 5-pound dumbbells, or lighter weights if need be.
+Do bicep curls and triceps extensions to tone your arms and upper body.
 Still holding the dumbbells, do some lunges and squats.
 This will tone your legs, hips, and buttocks, and the added weight will enable you to burn more calories.

 Start with 5 repetitions of each exercise and do two sets if you can.
 Gradually add more reps until you are doing ten to fifteen and three sets, then add more exercises.

 Resistance bands can be used in place of hand weights if preferred.
-They are an ideal option is you want to ease into exercise as they can even be used seated.
+They are an ideal option if you want to ease into exercise and they can even be used seated.

 The Exercise Chair Resistance System is also worth checking out.
 Workouts don’t burn a lot of calories, but they will burn some and help you to tone and strengthen your muscles and improve your flexibility.